 22. Most of the music used in the first season was drawn from the Associated Production Music Library.
-For the second season, Hillenburg assembled a group he called “The Sponge Diver’s Orchestra”, which produced a new scores for the show.
+For the second season, Hillenburg assembled a group he called “The Sponge Diver’s Orchestra,” which produced new scores for the show.

 24. During the show’s well-received 3rd season, a ratings analysis of the show revealed that 40% of Spongebob viewers were over the age of 25.

-25. After leaving the show following the 3rd season, Hillenburg’s continued to look over the show’s storyboards and make suggestions about episode specific details.
-This got rarer as the show progressed, but in 2015, approximately a decade after his official departure, he decided to return to the writer’s room at a full time capacity.
+25. After leaving the show following the 3rd season, Hillenburg continued to look over the show’s storyboards and make suggestions about episode-specific details.
+This got rarer as the show progressed, but in 2015, approximately a decade after his official departure, he decided to return to the writer’s room in a full-time capacity.